nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

 ..
 [2] Currently supported on i.MX91, i.MX93 and i.MX95.

 .. note::
-  AEAD is not supported on i.MX943.
+  - AEAD is not supported on i.MX943.
+  - The ELE subsystem supports AEAD encryption and decryption using either a key identifier or a plaintext key buffer.

 One-shot operations supported:
  - AEAD Encryption